Addressing Congress, Ukrainian President Zelensky pleads for military aid

 “You are the leader of the nation, of your great nation — I wish you to be the leader of the world,” he said, speaking in English after giving most of his address in Ukrainian.
 “Being the leader of the world means to be the leader of peace.”

-Biden is scheduled to deliver an address Wednesday to detail America’s next steps.
-He has ruled out a no-fly zone and paused plans to transfer Soviet-era fighter jets to Ukraine, citing the risk of escalation.
-But he is expected to announce a new round of military aid transfers totaling nearly $1 billion, to include small arms, antitank weapons and short-range antiaircraft missiles.
+The new order, Biden said, would allow for the transfer of 800 antiaircraft missiles, 9,000 antitank missiles, 7,000 small arms and roughly 20 million rounds of ammunition.

+“This is a struggle that pits the appetites of an autocrat against humankind’s desire to be free, and let there be no doubt, no uncertainty no question: America stands with the forces of freedom,” he said, naming Russian President Vladimir Putin.
+“We always have.
+We always will.”

-Zelensky's presentation was punctuated by a graphic two-minute video showing the Russian bombardments and the injury, death and human suffering they have caused, including images of dead and wounded children and refugees fleeing their homes.
+Both Biden and Zelensky denounced Russia’s apparent widespread attacks on civilian and humanitarian targets.
+Zelensky’s presentation was punctuated by a graphic two-minute video showing the Russian bombardments and the injury, death and human suffering they have caused, including images of dead and wounded children and refugees fleeing their homes.

 Some attendees were moved to tears by the video, according to those leaving the auditorium after the speech, and many said the images made a powerful case for further American intervention.